Interview Guide

 In addition to analyzing data, a Uber Data Scientist also plays a key role in developing and implementing new data-driven products and features.
 For example, they may work with engineers and product managers to design and build new data-driven features such as Uber's "destination filter" which allows riders to set a destination before requesting a ride.

 Uber hires Data Scientists across the company and there are different seniority levels depending on the scope and expected impact.
 They have Senior and Staff level roles and some openings for Data Science Managers along with some Applied Scientist roles.
+Consider reviewing the Walmart Data Engineer Interview Guide and Waymo Data Scientist guides for a broader perspective.

 Overall, the role of a Uber Data Scientist is to use data and analytics to drive business growth and improve the overall user experience for Uber's riders and drivers.